So we had a drive-by caller called in Mr. Sterdley.

 The government is not something you can universally trust because people instinctively know that the government's all about politics.

-And so some people are not just gonna bend over and do whatever when the government says you stick that needle in your kid and you vaccinate because we got an outbreak.
+And so some people are not just going to bend over and do whatever when the government says, you stick that needle in your kid and you vaccinate because we got an outbreak.

-Ah, hold on, not necessarily gonna believe what you're telling me, Mr. Government Man, Mr. Government Scientist.
+Not necessarily going to believe what you're telling me, Mr. Government Man, Mr. Government Scientist.

 So the Democrats try to turn that into a Republican war on science.

-Republicans opposed to scientific evidence about the nature of vaccines and this measles outbreak, which we're only again dealing with because of Barack Obama and the Democrat Party.
+Republicans oppose to scientific evidence about the nature of vaccines and this measles outbreak, which we're only again dealing with because of Barack Obama and the Democrat Party.

 We have a measles outbreak.